Edge-Native Intelligence for 6G Communications Driven by Federated Learning: A Survey of Trends and Challenges: FL APPLICATIONS IN WIRELESS NETWORKS

 \paragraph{\textbf{Traffic Perdiction}} Traffic prediction in smart cities brings up many benefits for ITSs, such as road safety, congestion avoidance, and shortest route selection.
-These gains are pronounced when exploiting information gathered from edge in parallel with FL.
-One of the enhancement techniques for FL is to select the best hyperparameters of the local models in edge devices.
+These gains are pronounced when exploiting information gathered from the edge in parallel with FL.
+One enhancement technique for FL is selecting the best hyperparameters of the local models in edge devices.
 As most of the literature focused on FL global optimisation, privacy, and communication, very few studied optimising model parameters.
 Qolomany \emph{et al.} \cite{[44]} proposed a particle swarm optimisation (PSO)-based technique to optimise local hyperparameters at the edge devices.
-Specifically, PSO optimises the local neural network parameters, including the numbers of layers, neurons per layer, and epochs.
-This optimisation technique has been evaluated in traffic prediction as a use case, and the work shows that the number of client-server communication rounds to find the best parameters is significantly reduced.
+Specifically, PSO optimises the local NN parameters, including the number of layers, neurons per layer, and epochs.
+This optimisation technique has been evaluated in traffic prediction as a use case.
+The work shows that the number of client-server communication rounds to find the best parameters is significantly reduced.
 This technique is attractive due to its low complexity implementation.
 However, its limitation lies in the reliance on a random search for the best initial parameters, which requires an unpredicted time that may affect the whole learning process.